 There’s something for everyone to love about growing beans!
 From the ease of getting a good harvest to the delicious recipes you can make with the fruits of your labor, it’s hard to ignore all the good reasons to make beans a mainstay in your garden.

 Bush Beans Vs Pole Beans – Which Is Better?

 Bush Bean Basics

 An inch of water each day will be enough to sate their thirst.
 Be sure to water in the morning so your little seeds can get their drink in before the hot sun burns away the water.
-Your bean plants will thanks you for it.
+Your bean plants will thank you for it.
 Add fertilizer as needed throughout the growing season.

-Bush beans will grow in a compact space close to the ground, meaning they’re easy to protect and maintain.
-In fact, some say due to their durability and low maintenance requirements, they’re the ideal plant for beginner gardeners.
-And their natural durability and fast rate of growth make them ideal for organic gardens.
+Bush beans will grow in a compact space close to the ground, making them easy to protect and maintain.
+In fact, some say they’re the ideal plant for beginner gardeners due to their durability and low maintenance requirements.
+And their natural durability and fast growth rate make them ideal for organic gardens.